-The amzSear requires Python 2.7 or higher version to work.
+The amzSear requires Python 3 or higher version to work.
 Make sure you have installed pip on your system.
-If pip isn’t installed already, install it as shown below depending upon the distribution you use.
+If pip isn’t installed already, install it as described in the following link.

 Once pip installed, install amzSear using pip with command:

 $ pip install amzsear

 For those wanting to upgrade to version 2, use the command:

 Finally, install Pandas (Python Data Analysis Library).
 Installing Pandas is not required because it is not a required dependency for amzSear, however a few methods do use it (see AmzSear.md, AmzBase.md) if one wants to integrate with Pandas.
 If this is the case, pandas should be installed separately using the following command:

 Let us Search Amazon Products From Command line

 amzsear query_string [-p num [-i num]] [-q] [-v] [-d]

 Let me search a product, for example “Wings of Fire: An Autobiography of APJ Abdul Kalam” book, from Amazon:

 $ amzsear 'Wings of Fire: An Autobiography of APJ Abdul Kalam'